Leverage data from your integration with AWS 🔗

 methodproperty using check boxes to select the following values:

-In the AWS CloudWatch console: At All > Usage > By AWS resource > CallCount, open the
+In the AWS CloudWatch console, go to All, then Usage.
+Select By AWS resource, then CallCount, open the

-CallCountmetric and use check boxes to select the CloudWatch service resources (values)
+CallCountmetric and select the following CloudWatch service resources values

 Explore your AWS inventory and data 🔗

-Use the Metric Finder to get a list of categories you can browse, drawn from your integrations or custom categories, if configured.
+Use the Metric Finder on the left nav menu to get a list of categories you can browse, drawn from your integrations or custom categories, if configured.
 See Metric Finder for details.

-Use the Metadata Catalog to find metadata associated with the metrics you send to Splunk Infrastructure Monitoring.
+Go to Settings, then select Metric Metadata to acccess the Metadata Catalog.
+Use it to find metadata associated with the metrics you send to Splunk Infrastructure Monitoring.
 See Use the Metadata Catalog for details.

 See your logs 🔗